16+ years of gists

 translate_im.py, translate_im.d #

-A toy script that translates a word from Spanish to Portuguese using Bing's API and then downloads an random image from Google using that word as a search term.
+A toy script that translates a word from Spanish to Portuguese using Bing's API and then downloads a random image from Google using that word as a search term.

 I remember writing this to help my then-girlfriend learn Portuguese.